⚡ Quick answer: build an ECG quality program in 5 steps

 | TOTAL | 100 |

-Here is the uncomfortable truth that took us six months of audit data to fully accept: even perfect placement technique produces unreliable ECGs on degraded hardware.
-We watched our V1–V2 error rate drop from 50% to 8% with training alone, but our overall error rate plateaued around 22% — because dried electrodes, frayed leadwires, and worn trunk cables were producing artifact and lead reversal at a stable background rate that no amount of technique training could fix.
+Here is the part most quality programs learn the hard way: even perfect placement technique produces unreliable ECGs on degraded hardware.
+A program can drive its V1–V2 technique errors down sharply and still see the overall error rate plateau — because dried electrodes, frayed leadwires and worn trunk cables produce artifact and apparent lead reversal at a stable background rate that no amount of technique training fixes.

-The ECG signal chain has three replaceable components, each contributing to specific error categories your audit measures:
+The ECG signal chain has three replaceable components, each contributing to specific error categories an audit measures:

 |---|---|---|